Essay: Dear Millennials, Keep Slaying. A Note Of Thanks From Your Gen X Elder

 You've been blamed for killing napkins, beer, breakfast cereal, tuna, Buffalo Wild Wings, Applebee's, Hooters, the De Beers diamond cartel, golf, fabric softener, marriage, divorce, middle children, mayonnaise, motorcycles, DUIs, handbags, gyms and sex — and that's not a complete list.

 Most obituaries for these things take a rueful tone, lamenting their demise.
 Ignore that static.
 You are not just killing these things, you are killing it!
 And I love the way your murderous tendencies are reshaping our culture.

 Cereals?
 They're loaded with sugar and empty carbs, even the "healthy" ones.
 Diamonds?
 They're only expensive because diamond producers maintain artificial scarcity.
 Golf?
-It's probably the most environmentally unfriendly sport on the planet and definitely the most boring.
+It's one of the most environmentally unfriendly sports on the planet and definitely the most boring.

 I, for one, welcome you, our new millennial overlords, and your penchant for slaying cultural dinosaurs that should have gone extinct long ago.

 As we begin 2019, I want to encourage you to keep fighting the good fight.
 Do not stop now!
 And while you're at it, maybe you could find time to make sure these things don't live to see the year 2020.